-An organism that benefits from a symbiotic relationship (see symbiosis) with another organism – the host – which neither gains nor loses from the partnership.
-The commensal often gets shelter, transport, and food from its host.
+Commensal is a relationship in which an organism benefits from symbiosis with another organism – the host – which neither gains nor loses from the partnership.
+The commensal partner often gets shelter, transport, and food from its host.
 For example, the clownfish lives among the numerous tentacles of an anemone and is protected from potential predators not immune to the sting of the anemone.
 The clownfish is protected from the sting of the anemone tentacles by a substance contained in the mucus on its skin.

 Related category• ECOLOGY

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact